ihavethatonvinyl/blog/content/essays/the-love-songs-of-our-lives.md

 ***By Jim Parisi***

-It’s about that feeling of meeting someone and not being able to think about anyone else, before it works out or goes to hell or works out then goes to hell; that feeling of going about your life, then—bam!—a lightning bolt or Cupid’s arrow or, as the song says, an earthquake forms under your feet; that feeling of not knowing what’s missing until you find “the puzzle piece. . .that makes the sky complete”;  that feeling of not caring if it works out or goes to hell or works out then goes to hell, because your life is topsy-turvy and nothing that happened before that feeling matters.
+It’s about that feeling of meeting someone and not being able to think about anyone else, before it works out or goes to hell or works out then goes to hell; that feeling of going about your life, then—bam!—a lightning bolt or Cupid’s arrow or, as the song says, an earthquake forms under your feet; that feeling of not knowing what’s missing until you find “the puzzle piece ... that makes the sky complete”;  that feeling of not caring if it works out or goes to hell or works out then goes to hell, because your life is topsy-turvy and nothing that happened before that feeling matters.
 Insert your choice of name in the title.
 That feeling is universal.

 *Jim Parisi last had that feeling in late 1991, at least that’s what he tells Beth, his long-suffering wife*.